Caffe1neAdd1ct/zvps-blog/_posts/2014-10-15-poodle-sslv3-bleed-bug.markdown

     openssl s_client -connect portal.zvps.uk:443 -ssl3 | grep -i "sslv3 alert handshake failure"

 Our servers have always run with SSLv3 disabled.

+For a easy to use Linux text script have a look at [Our Poodle Test Script][poodle-test-script] over on GitHub.

 <hr>